brainsqueeze/semantic-photos/README.md

 ## Limitations

-Currently this only works with [Digikam](https://www.digikam.org/) photo libraries.
+Currently this works with MacOS, and [Digikam](https://www.digikam.org/) photo libraries.
 If you would like to enable support for other libraries please make a pull request.

-This has only been tested on Linux operating systems, cross-platform support is on the road map.